 Gorroppu is a canyon that marks the natural border between Orgosolo and Urzulei municipalities.
 It’s the deepest canyon in Italy and one of the deepest in Europe, too.

-Thanks to its unique conformation, Gorroppu Canyon is home to several endemic species – both animals and plants – that can’t be found anywhere else in the world.
+Thanks to its unique conformation, Gorroppu Canyon is home to several endemic species – both animals and plants.
+You won’t see these animals and plants anywhere else in the world.
 Since it formed millennia ago, when Sardinia was still emerging from the sea, you can even see fossils and seashells engraved in the rocky walls!

 Urzulei